terrimporter/UNITE_ITSClassifier/README.md

 ```

 **The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the RDP classifier.
 You can also check under the [Releases](#Releases) section to see what bootstrap support cutoffs are ideal given your average query length.**

+## How to cite

+You can cite this repository directly:
+UNITE ITS Classifier, DOI: 10.5281/zenodo.4741474

+Also, please cite the UNITE reference database:
+Kõljalg, U., Abarenkov, K., Nilsson, R. H., Larsson, K.-H., & Taylor, A. F. S. (2019).
+The UNITE Database for Molecular Identification and for Communicating Fungal Species.
+Biodiversity Information Science and Standards, 3, e37402. doi: 10.3897/biss.3.37402

 ## How this dataset was prepared
 ### Get UNITE data and prepare it